ilan-anodot/anodotcost_api_docs_slate/source/includes/_Topology.md

 * Product Arguments:</br>
 Each topology entity consists of a predefined set of product arguments.
 These arguments are used in the network topology view by default (Presentation names, Search capability and Info).
 * Custom Arguments:</br>
 Custom arguments can be added ad-hoc by the customer as additional arguments.
-Keep in mind these custom fields won’t be used in the network topology search and informational view capability by default and will require product customization that should be coordinated with the product team.
+Keep in mind these custom fields will not be used in the network topology search and informational view capability by default and will require product customization that should be coordinated with the product team.
 Please send a mail to support@anodot.com if you would like to start using the extended version or reach out your CSM.

 <aside class="success">
 A Pro Tip:</br>